vboxme/Portable-VirtualBox/ReadMe.txt

 Version 4.1.0
 - smaller changes with the files which can be compressed
 - removes old components (everything before VirtualBox v3.0.0)
-- small BugFix in AutoIt-Script
+- smaller errors in the AutoIt-Script eliminates

 Version 4.0.0
 - SplashScreen, which is not it an official version of SUN